HALF NERD-HALF CREATIVE.

 Life is so much more liberating for me now.
 I live in Los Angeles, where I swear the sun shines brighter!
 I'm surrounded by an array of cultures and people from all over the world that further influence my ideals of beauty.
 Everything and everyone in my life is genuine — and that's by choice.
 Unlike high school where being an "it girl" was so important, I now make the conscious decision to surround myself with people who support me and inspire me.
 I do not compromise my personality or peace of mind for the sake of friendship.
 I hang around people I enjoy and who enjoy me.
 It was gradual and took time, but I found me in the process, and I really like this girl!
 Like, I dig her and her last name!

 I see myself now, for who I am: This smart, witty, still quirky and fun girl that just so happens to be gorgeous!
 I realize my early years of awkwardness actually gave way to parts of me I now adore.
 The things I hated about myself then are now all things I celebrate about myself, and, yes, I'm still long and slim.
-And even still, I can be quite coy in some settings.
+And even still, I can be quite coy.
 But, despite the heartaches and the tears, the pain was temporal and the scars heal.
 Life is still just a playground, and I remind myself I've played this game already.
 I no longer wear confidence.
 I am confident — confident that whatever comes my way, I can handle.

 It's crazy, because if you asked me if I had a good childhood, I would tell you I had a GREAT one.
 If you asked if I regret any times from my childhood, I would respond, "Abso-frickin-lutely not!"
 You see, no matter how little, seemingly insignificant, awkward, or out of place it may seem — every piece is required for the puzzle, the masterpiece.
 So, I guess the end does justify the means.